the1lab/1lab/src/Cat/Displayed/Instances/Lifting.lagda.md

 ```
 -->

-Diagramatically, the situation is as follows:
+Diagrammatically, the situation is as follows:

 ~~~{.quiver}
 \begin{tikzcd}